 BA 417 CPA/CMA Review 3 Cr

 Designed to prepare individuals for the uniform CPA and CMA professional examinations.
 Spring semester.
 See instructor for the course dates.
-Offered pass/fail.
+Offered as independent study.

 BA 451 Advanced Financial Analysis and Planning 3 Cr